 - Gain insight into the economics of new energie sources, including decentralization and digitization of energy systems, renewable capacity development, wind and solar energy contracts and regulations

 - Understand Positive Impact Finance, including new financing mechanisms and the new business model of the finance industry

 - Understand the new disclosure obligations from companies in the face of ESG Rating Agencies and the management of environmental and social risks

 Participants will be evaluated based on the following:

 - Case study pitch

-* All students are encouraged to consult their home institution to validate credit transfer.
+This is an accredited program.
+Students seeking credit are encouraged to consult their home institution to validate credit transfer.